I-am-Future/PyTorch-Linear-Operator-CUDA/README.md

     + How to write Python module wrapper

-+ A simple matrix multiplication operator.

-+ In addition, we add some functions to form a simple linear (Y = XW+b) operator.
++ A simple Python matrix multiplication operator and a simple linear (Y = XW+b) operator.

 + A bunch of C++/CUDA functions calculate the forward and backward of a linear operator.
+This includes:

+    + Matrix multiplication (2 versions)

+    + Matrix transpose (2 versions)

 + Testings to make sure the forward and backward are correct.